So High (Doja Cat song): Critical reception

 At the time of its release, Adelle Platon of Vibe wrote that the song mixes "bright vocals with unfiltered bars" and described Doja Cat as a "psychedelic prodigy".
 Reminiscing several years later, Nastia Voynovskaya of NPR described "So High" as a "downtempo smoking anthem" which was released in "a year when SoundCloud upstarts like ABRA and Shlohmo shifted R&B in a trippier, more zoned-out direction."
 Juliana Pache of The Fader described the song as "a smooth, repetitive, Soulection-esque number about precisely what the title suggests."
 Aria Hughes of WWD also described the song as "a stoner song comparing falling in love to smoking weed".

+Commercial performance

+Upon its release, although "So High" did not chart, it was certified by multiple organizations worldwide.
+In the United States and Australia, the song was certified Gold by the Recording Industry Association of America (RIAA) and the Australian Recording Industry Association (ARIA) for equivalent sales of 35,000 and 500,000 units in their respective countries.
+In the United Kingdom, the single was certified Silver by the British Phonographic Industry (BPI) for equivalent sales of 200,000 units in the country.
+In New Zealand, the single was certified Platinum by Recorded Music New Zealand (RMNZ) for equivalent sales of 30,000 units in the country.
+In Brazil, the single was certified 2x Platinum by Pro-Música Brasil (PMB) for equivalent sales of 120,000 units in the country.